AJGeel/tp-research/README.md

-# tp-research
+# Transformative Practices — Research Project

-Repository for my Master 1.2 Research Project at the TU/e.
+Welcome to the repository for my Master 1.2 Research Project at the TU/e.

 Within the Transformative Practices framework by Hummels and Lévy, I am looking into the status quo of user research within the professional design space.